The 5-Minute Fix for Post-Meal Weight Gain

 Benefit: More muscle, better glucose control the same day, a higher daily burn over time.

-N. is a 42-year-old busy medical director at her large clinic with lots of responsibilities.
-She isn’t ‘out of shape’ but it’s as if a switch went off inside of her.
-She’s active on weekends, eats nutritious meals, does household chores, but can’t keep the weight from coming on.
+N. is a 42-year-old medical director with lots of responsibilities.
+She isn’t ‘out of shape’ but it’s as if a switch went off inside of her after 35.
+She’s active on weekends, eats healthy, does household chores, but the weight keeps coming.

-She didn’t have any signs of hormone changes yet so after ruling out any perimenopausal changes, we just added some movement after her heaviest meals which were always dinner.
-A 5-minute walk now has turned into 30 minutes with her kids joining her.
+After ruling out any perimenopausal changes, we just added some movement after dinner, her heaviest meal.
+A 5-minute walk has turned into 30 minutes with her kids joining her.

 She went down a dress size but more importantly she feels she sleeps better at night, and has more energy during her workday.